richelbilderbeek/mxe_tutorial/the_basic_build/README.md

 The project file used for this cross-compile is rather strict: all warnings are turned on, and warnings are escalated to errors.
 This may be inappropriate for cross-compiling: your code *has* been tested on your favorite platform (if not, you should), and you may choose to ignore warnings.
-Especially `-Weffc++` can be a source of warnings inappropriate for crosscompiling.
+This script comments out all such warnings.